Your Pain Level & How to Increase Pain Tolerance

 - Expectations — Your upbringing and learned coping strategies can affect how you react to painful experiences.

-While all the factors listed above will play a part, there are some things you can do to try to change how you perceive pain and even boost your pain tolerance.
+While all the factors listed above will play a part, there are some things you can do to try to manage pain, change how you perceive pain and even boost your pain tolerance.

-The bottom line is that the experience of pain is complex, involving both physical and emotional pain.
+The bottom line is that the experience of pain is complex, involving both physical and emotional, pain receptors.
 Although you can’t always change the source of your pain, there are ways you can alter your perception of it to help manage your pain.
 The doctors at Southside Pain Specialists will be happy to talk with you about these options and others.

 SOUTHSIDE PAIN SPECIALISTS IS YOUR ONE-STOP FOR PAIN MANAGEMENT IN THE BIRMINGHAM, AL AREA